-Recently, much criticism has been levied at PowerPoint's default structure of a topic-phrase headline supported by a bullet list of subtopics.
-This web page advocates an assertion-evidence structure, in which a sentence headline states the main assertion of the slide.
-That headline assertion is then supported not by a bullet list, but by visual evidence: photos, drawings, diagrams, graphs, films, or equations.
+A small, but growing, revolution is occurring in the way that engineers and scientists design their presentation slides.
+This revolution advocates alternatives (based on multimedia learning principles) that challenge PowerPoint's default structure of a topic-phrase headline supported by a bullet list of subtopics.
+One such alternative is the assertion-evidence structure, in which a sentence headline states the main message of the slide.
+That message assertion is then supported not by a bullet list, but by visual evidence: photos, drawings, diagrams, graphs, films, or equations.

 Mimi Overbaugh, sophomore mechanical engineer, Penn State: Assertion-evidence presentation about osseointegration prosthetics (associated handout).